MrHaribo/mrharibo.github.io/tutorial/index.md

 ```
 ## Vote and Round Service

 Add the *mn-archetype-voteservice* and *mn-archetype-roundservice* to the game workspace.
 Start both services like any other service.
+Both services have no additional requirement and are good to go.
 With these two services the Simple Example Game is Complete.

 > The Round Service is a little bit special since it has the requirement to be instantiated only once because the Round Control Events may only be broadcasted once.
-MicroNet does not yet provide a way to allow only one service instance so the developer is responsible to enshure this.
+MicroNet does not yet provide a way to limit the number of service instances so the developer is responsible to enshure this.

 ## Testing the Simple Example Game

-To test the game you just developed start the TestClient like you did in the UserManagement tutorial.
-After the login you will periodically receive new Round updated and get the chance to place your vote.
+To test the game you just developed start the TestClient like you did before in the UserManagement tutorial.
+After a successful login you will periodically receive new Round updates and get the chance to place a vote.
 You can also log in with multiple client simultaneously and play against yourself by starting multiple TestClients.

-> Note that since the TestClient does not initially download the scoreboard you have to wait for 0-10 seconds for the game to react.
+> Note that since the TestClient does not initially download the scoreboard after login so you have to wait for 0-10 seconds for the game to react.
+The game might appear frozen for a few seconds.
 This will be fixed in the future.

 ## Whats Next